How to get from Split to Dubrovnik

 Split to Dubrovnik by Bus

 The bus is a cheap and easy way to get from Split to Dubrovnik.
-There are several bus companies with daily trips that you can choose from.
+There are seven bus companies operating daily.

 Buses depart from Split Bus Station.
 This terminal is conveniently located next to the train station and ferry terminal in the town centre.

-Dubrovnik Bus Terminal, on the other hand, is located near the port of Gruz.
-This port is 4km away from the Old Town.
+Dubrovnik Bus Terminal, on the other hand, is located near Gruz Port, 4 km from the Old Town.

 Bus schedule from Split to Dubrovnik